1.6 - Example: Generalized Variance

 Analysis

-The output from this program reports the sample variance/covariance matrix.
+The output from the programs report the sample variance/covariance matrix.

 Example: Nutrient Intake Data - Generalized variance